ropensci/openalexR/README.md

 There are different
 [filters](https://ropensci.github.io/openalexR/articles/Filters)/arguments
-you can use in `oa_fetch`, depending on which [entity](https://docs.openalex.org/#data) you’re interested in: works, authors, sources, funders, institutions, or concepts.
+you can use in `oa_fetch`, depending on which [entity](https://docs.openalex.org/#data) you’re interested in: .
 We show a few examples below.

 ### 📚 Works